 Here’s what you can expect your veterinarian to do if you bring your pet in for more serious wounds:

 3. Hydrogen Peroxide

-Now, there’s no denying the use of hydrogen peroxide is controversial.
+Now, there’s no denying the use of hydrogen peroxide is controversial.3

 Of course, be mindful about your pet’s needed level of care.
-A grossly contaminated wound, a large laceration requiring sutures or a large cat abscess each need a veterinarians’s professional ministrations.
+Any of the following would need a veterinarians’s prompt care: